Skip to content

 3. Attach your desired show commands to a given category

-1. You cannot add a Command Groups to a device or task does that do not have commands attached to the Command Groups.
+1. You cannot add a Command Group to a device or task unless it has commands attached to it.

-3. Command Groups without attached commands will show an error on the Command Groups page per the screenshot below
+2. Command Groups without attached commands will show an error on the Command Groups page as per the screenshot below

 Command GroupsDevicesCommands